We have identified a more suitable language of this document. To change language to please click here or close

 In addition to these two main regulatory texts, other notable developments include:

-Projects which enable hydrogen to be obtained from solar panels are currently being investigated, and further advances are predicted which will pave the way for disruptive technology in the energy sector.
+Projects which enable hydrogen to be obtained from solar panels are currently being investigated, and further advances are predicted which will pave the way for new technology in the energy sector.

 Energy transition has led oil and gas companies to develop green gas and renewable gas projects in a bid to comply with CO2 emission regulations.